vivait/WorkerCommandBundle/README.md

 worker's task.

 Set the name of the command using `setCommandNamespace()`, and the tube to watch using `setTube()`.

-`onFirstRun()` can be used to perform a task when the command is first run, such as logging, or writing to the console.

 ### Running the command